simonesestili/python-amcards/README.rst

 Here ``'youraccesstoken'`` will be replaced with a string containing your AMcards access token.
 You can generate one `here <https://amcards.com/user/connected-applications/>`_.

-Now we can perform all operations supported by the :ref:`client <amcards.AMcardsClient>`.
+Now we can perform all operations supported by the `client <https://python-amcards.readthedocs.io/en/latest/amcards.html#amcards.amcards.AMcardsClient>`_.

 Let's try using ``send_card`` to send a card to a single recipient: